codecrafters-io/build-your-own-grep/solutions/haskell/06-combining_character_classes/explanation.md

 ## Introduction
 Until now we have been able to get away with not having to really think about the problem and solve it more-or-less in the same quick-and-dirty way one would do this in an imperative programming language.
 Solving this stage in this way is significantly more difficult and can make the existing code significantly more complicated.
-Both these points can be illustrated by looking at the solutions up to and including this stage in the other programming languages.
+Both these points can be illustrated by looking at the solutions up to and including this stage in other programming languages.

 When programming in the functional style, one places special emphasis on simplicity and clarity.
-In particular, one tries to study the problem from the viewpoint of [algebraic design](https://algebradriven.design) and arrive at a solution that is made up of smaller building blocks that compose elegantly.
+In particular, one tries to study the problem from the viewpoint of [algebraic design](https://algebradriven.design), a.k.a. [denotational design](https://www.youtube.com/watch?v=bmKYiUOEo2A) and arrive at a solution that is made up of smaller building blocks that compose elegantly.

 The solution till now has several problems:
 - No [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns): The code to parse the pattern string is in the same place as the code used for matching.
 - The individual solutions do not compose: We cannot build on the existing functions in order to arrive at a solution for this and later stages.
   For instance, there is no way to reuse the function that matches a single digit to do this in sequence in order to match a sequence of two digits.
 - The code is in one big function, making it difficult to read or test portions relevant to individual concerns (such as single characters, positive groups, negative groups, etc.).
-- ...

 We therefore have no choice but to throw away our existing code and start from scratch by first thinking about the problem more deeply with the aim of understanding it thoroughly and arriving at an elegant algebraic design for it that composes elegantly and is fun and easy to program correctly.
 Luckily for us, Stephen [Cole Kleene](https://en.wikipedia.org/wiki/Stephen_Cole_Kleene) has already worked this out for us in his theory of [regular expressions and languages](https://en.wikipedia.org/wiki/Regular_expression).